 Another gorgeous refreshing summery colour to use on a verandah is mint.
 It goes beautifully with white wicker furniture and a white painted ceiling and the mint can be amplified by a bold teal rug.
 This kind of look has all the Caribbean feels about it.
 Sunny yellow couch cushions could add even more sunshine to this space.

 Whether it’s inside or out, putting paint on the roof is never a fun task, luckily there are plenty of professionals to help with ceiling painting.

-This verandah has such strong Australian country flavours to me.
-I love the traditional vibes of the grey exterior with the pinkish-toned roof tiles, mixed with contemporary touches like the black door and weathered Adirondack chairs.
-And how pretty is the wisteria planting out the front, creeping its way up the awning?
+For a verandah with strong Australian country flavours, go for the traditional vibes of a dove grey exterior with pinkish-toned roof tiles, and mix with contemporary touches like a black door and Adirondack chairs.
+Add charm with a wisteria planting out front, that can creep its way up the awning over time.